 The researchers looked at the DNA of more than 190,000 people.
 This included those collected part of the BHF Family Heart Study, which was led by BHF Sir Professor Nilesh Samani and retired BHF Professor Stephen Ball between 2000 and 2005.

 The researchers found that changes in the DNA which altered a gene called ANGPTL4 were associated with a reduced risk of coronary heart disease (CHD), while errors in the SVEP1 gene were linked to an increased risk of CHD.
-CHD is responsible for nearly 70,000 deaths every year, making it the UK’s single biggest killer.
+CHD is responsible for nearly 70,000 deaths every year, making it one of the UK’s biggest killers.
 Most deaths from CHD are caused by a heart attack.

 ANGPTL4 affects triglyceride levels by blocking an enzyme called lipoprotein lipase (LPL) involved in removing a type of fat, called triglycerides, from the blood stream.
 The researchers also discovered a non-functioning form of the ANGPTL4 gene.
 People with this form of ANGPTL4 also had significantly reduced triglyceride levels in the bloodstream and a 53 per cent lower risk of CHD.